Catania Sicily, Italy Travel Guide

 For an authentic experience, focus on local specialties.

-Embrace the unique flavors of Catania.
+Embrace the distinct tastes of Catania.

 Freshly caught from the Ionian Sea.
 Commonly grilled simply cooked with olive oil and lemon, or prepared Alla Messinese (with tomatoes, capers, and olives).

-Small, round, ricotta-filled cakes resembling a woman's breast, symbolic of the city's patron saint.
+Small, round, ricotta-filled cakes resembling a woman's breast, symbolic of the city's the patron saint.
 Especially prominent around her festival in February.